adepierre/Botcraft/README.md

 Examples can be found in the [Examples](Examples/) folder:
 - [0_HelloWorld](Examples/0_HelloWorld): Connect to a server, sends Hello World! in the chat then disconnect
 - [1_UserControlledExample](Examples/1_UserControlledExample): Best with GUI, mouse and keyboard controlled player.
 Can be used in a dummy world (without any server) to test things like physics or rendering
 - [2_ChatCommandExample](Examples/2_ChatCommandExample): Simple bot that obey commands sent through vanilla chat.
-Knows four commands at this point:
+Known commands at this point:
   - pathfinding
   - disconnecting
   - checking its sourroundings for spawnable blocks (useful if you want to check whether or not a perimeter is spawn proof)
   - placing a block
+  - interacting with a block (lever, button ...)
 - [3_SimpleAFKExample](Examples/3_SimpleAFKExample): Simple example to stay at the same position.
 Physics is not processed, chunks are not saved in memory to save RAM.

 ## To-do list